 This header is included from ETL's platform.h

-There are several profiles available in the ETL's src/profiles/ directory.
-They may either be used 'as is' or as a base
+There are several example profiles available in the ETL's profiles/ directory.
+They may be used as a base for your own

 Additional include directories

 The compiler will normally expect paths to additional include directories to be specified